 The Rostrevor Inn

-Rostrevor has be one of the most charming villages in Northern Ireland.
+Rostrevor has to be one of the most charming villages in Northern Ireland.
 At the beginning of the Mourne Mountains, overlooking Carlingford Lough (said by CS Lewis to be his inspiration for Narnia), the tranquil village is on the doorstep of the beautiful Kilbroney Park.

 As they say themselves, “It’s not rocket science.
 Great local produce, simply but perfectly cooked.
 Generous portions, great value, friendly service”.